mmgrigorova/101BeersOnTheWall/README.md

 ... then you'll enjoy this Brewdog beers library.

+The Brewdog Catalog features:
+* search beers by name or type - if you are looking specifically for the "Russian Doll" information or want to browse all pale ales, stouts etc
+* search beers by specifying the food you need to pair them to - wrap up your meal with the perfect beer
-You can mark your favourite beers, get detailed description for tens of beers and also check out some tips from the brewery itself!
+* mark your favourite beers
+* get detailed description for tens of beers
+* check out some tips from the brewery itself!

 [Check it out!](https://mmgrigorova.github.io/101BeersOnTheWall/)